Měcholupy (Louny District): Geography

-Měcholupy is located about 21 km southwest of Louny, 55 km southwest of Ústí nad Labem, and 60 km northwest of Prague.
+Měcholupy is located about 21 km southwest of Louny, 55 km southwest of Ústí nad Labem and 60 km northwest of Prague.
 The northern part of the municipal territory lies in the Most Basin.
 The southern part lies in the Rakovník Uplands and includes the highest point of Měcholupy at 433 m above sea level.
-The market town is situated on the Blšanka river.
+The market town is situated on the Blšanka River.

 History

 The first written mention of Měcholupy is from 1295.
-Among the owners of the village were King Vladislaus II of Hungary, the Sekera od Sedčice family, and members of the dynasties of Kolowrat and Lobkowicz.
+Among the owners of the village were King Vladislaus II, the Sekera od Sedčice family, and members of the dynasties of Kolowrat and Lobkowicz.
 At the end of the 17th century, during the rule of Karl of Paar, the local fortress was rebuilt into a Baroque castle with a chapel.

-In 1860, Anton Dreher bought Měcholupy, established a new brewery and had rebuilt the castle into its current appearance.
+In 1860, brewer Anton Dreher bought the Měcholupy estate, established a new brewery, and had the castle rebuilt into its current appearance.
 The village was promoted to a market town in 1875.
 The Michelob beer brand of Anheuser-Busch was introduced in 1896 and was named after the German name of Měcholupy.

+Demographics

+Economy

+Měcholupy is located in an area known for growing the Saaz hops.

+Transport

+Měcholupy lies on a railway line heading from Jirkov and Chomutov to Lužná.
+There are two stations and stops: Měcholupy and Želeč.

 Sights

 Today the Měcholupy Castle serves as a special school.

-In the centre of Želeč there is a late Baroque castle and Baroque Church of Saint Nicholas.
+In the centre of Želeč are a late Baroque castle and the Church of Saint Nicholas.
+It is a Baroque church from 1750.
+The tower was added in 1842.

 The Church of Saint Wenceslaus in Velká Černoc was built in the Baroque style in 1783–1787.